-Some medical conditions make pupils vulnerable to infections that would rarely be serious in most children.
+Some medical conditions make pupils vulnerable to infections that are rarely serious in most children.
 The school will normally have been made aware of such vulnerable children.
-These children are particularly vulnerable to chickenpox, measles or slapped cheek disease (parvovirus B19) and, if exposed to either of these, the parent/carer will be informed promptly and further medical advice sought.
-We will advise these children to have additional immunisations, for example for pneumococcal and influenza.
+These children are particularly vulnerable to chickenpox, measles or slapped cheek disease (parvovirus B19).
+If exposed to either, the parent/carer will be informed promptly, and further medical advice will be sought.
+We will advise these children to have additional immunisations, such as pneumococcal and influenza.